MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/use-onenote.md

    ![Notebooks in Document Associated Grid](media/document-associated-grid.png "Notebooks in Document Associated Grid")

 [//]: # (The graphic for step 3 is the same as for step 1.
-In the Note in step 3, I used the pn-crm-shortest.md token for "Dynamics 365," to match the token you used above.
+In the Note in step 3, I used the pn-crm-shortest.md token for "Dynamics 365 for Customer Engagement," to match the token you used above.
 Also in the Note, please note that I changed ". onetoc2" to ".onetoc2".
 I assume it and .one are both file name extensions?)
 ### Get started with OneNote (web app)

 1. In the activities area of a record, select **OneNote**.